SchrodingerZhu/area-exam-survey/writing/main.typ

 = High-level Memory Reuse Runtime

 == Reference Counting Runtime without Type Erasure <no-erasure>
-Two representative languages implementations that utilize RC-based reuse analysis are Koka @perceus and Lean @lean-4.
+Two representative languages implementations that utilize Rc-based reuse analysis are Koka @perceus and Lean @lean-4.
 Albiet the differences in how they approach the reuse analysis, their runtime shares various common features:

 1. Both languages are lowered to C or LLVM-IR directly obtained from C code, where memory management is performed with low-level pointer arithmetics.
 2. Type are erased.
 Runtime objects are stored in a uniform way.
 The runtime does not use the type info to allocate or deallocate objects.
 Instead, basic information such as number of fields are simply stored in an extra header field associated with the object.
 Runtime replies on fields scanning to accomplish recursive destruction.
 3. Boxing and unboxing are heavily involed.
 To manage all language objects in a uniform way, scalar types are either tagged or boxed.
 This introduces extra indirections and branches during execution.

 We propose a higher level runtime implementation targeting the Rust programming language.
-Instead of erasing types during early stage of the IR manipulation, we hope to investigate the possibility to use higher-order language features to directly manage guest language objects.
+Instead of erasing types during early stage of the IR manipulation, we hope to investigate the possibility to use higher-level language features to directly manage guest language objects.
 By implementing such runtime, we also hope to investigate some of the open questions surrounding reuse analysis.

 The frontend of a guest language can generate IR to provide function and inductive type definitions.
 Our framework will perform a series of operations to deliver final output in Rust.
 As one can see from the demo below, the IR itself can contain meta variables, which makes the frontend translation easier.
 As a side note, one should also notice that CFG on this IR is of tree structures, as there is no loop in functional programming.
 When lowering the code to Rust, however, the backend can create loops with tail-call optimization pass.